Multi-Turn Adaptive Prompting Attack on Large Vision-Language Models: Abstract

 \section{Abstract}

-Multi-turn jailbreak attacks are effective against text-only \emph{large language models} (LLMs) by gradually introducing malicious content across turns.
-When extended to \emph{large vision-language models} (LVLMs), we find that naively adding visual inputs can cause existing multi-turn jailbreaks to be easily defended.
-For example, overly malicious visual input will easily trigger the defense mechanism of safety-aligned LVLMs, making the response more conservative.
-To address this, we propose \ourmethod: a \textbf{m}ulti-turn \textbf{a}daptive \textbf{p}rompting \textbf{a}ttack that 1) \textit{at each turn}, alternates text-vision attack actions to elicit the most malicious response; and 2) \textit{across turns}, adjusts the attack trajectory through iterative back-and-forth refinement to gradually amplify response maliciousness.
-This two-level design enables \ourmethod\ to consistently outperform state-of-the-art methods, improving attack success rates by 11-35\% on recent benchmarks against LLaVA-V1.6-Mistral-7B, Qwen2.5-VL-7B-Instruct, Llama-3.2-Vision-11B-Instruct and GPT-4o-mini.
+Multi-turn jailbreak attacks have proven effective against \emph{text-only large language models} (LLMs), where malicious content is gradually introduced to bypass safety alignment.
+However, effectively extending such attacks to \emph{large vision-language models} (LVLMs) remains underexplored.
+In this paper, we find that naively incorporating visual inputs can make multi-turn jailbreaks easier to defend against; for example, overly malicious visual content will easily trigger the defense mechanism in safety-aligned LVLMs, resulting in more conservative responses.
+Based on this finding, we propose \textbf{m}ulti-turn \textbf{a}daptive \textbf{p}rompting \textbf{a}ttack (\ourmethod) that 1) \textit{at each turn}, alternates text-vision attack actions to elicit the most malicious response; and 2) \textit{across turns}, adjusts the attack trajectory through iterative back-and-forth refinement to gradually amplify response maliciousness.
+This two-level design enables \ourmethod\ to consistently outperform state-of-the-art methods, improving attack success rates by 15-30\% on recent benchmarks against LLaVA-v1.6-Mistral-7B, Qwen2.5-VL-7B-Instruct, Llama-3.2-Vision-11B-Instruct and GPT-4o-mini.
+Our code is available at: \url{https://github.com/thomaschoi143/MAPA}.